Back to Top

 2 ENTRIES

-All boats shall hold a current class certificate and third party insurance for at least £5,000,000 and, for races held on the Marine Lake, a current Lake Licence.
+2.1 INSURANCE AND LAKE LICENCE All boats shall hold a current class certificate and third party insurance for at least £5,000,000 and, for races held on the Marine Lake, a current Lake Licence.

-Bona fide visitors may be eligible to race at the discretion of the Sailing Committee or Officer of the Day, but will not be scored.
+2.3 VISITING HELMS Bona fide visitors may be eligible to race at the discretion of the Sailing Committee or Officer of the Day, but will not be scored.

-Laser helms may choose to sail with Laser Standard, Radial or 4.7 rigs in class racing, where appropriate PY will be applied in each race.
+2.7 LASER – VARIATION OF SAIL PLAN Laser helms may choose to sail with Laser Standard, Radial or 4.7 rigs in class racing, where appropriate PY will be applied in each race.
 In class racing all Lasers will start together, regardless of rig.
 In class and handicap racing the use of a Radial or 4.7 rig shall be indicated when signing on otherwise the standard handicaps will be applied.

-The Officer of the Day (OoD), Assistant (AOD) and safety boat personnel will be eligible to be counted as entrants for each race they help to manage and may count such races towards qualifying for a series.
+2.8 RACE MANAGERS The Officer of the Day (OoD), Assistant (AOD) and safety boat personnel will be eligible to be counted as entrants for each race they help to manage and may count such races towards qualifying for a series.
 They will be awarded average points (see 11.5).
-Race officers should record on the OOD’s record sheet each race for which they require average points.

 3 SAFETY REQUIREMENTS

-Any boat that is capsized, stranded or its crew are in the water for more than 10 minutes, shall be towed to safety.
+3.2 SAFETY ON THE WATER Any boat that is capsized, stranded or its crew are in the water for more than 10 minutes, shall be towed to safety.
 This is for the safety of that competitor and the safety of the rest of the fleet racing.

 4 COMMUNICATIONS TO COMPETITORS

-All notices, the course, the declaration sheet and results will be displayed on, or adjacent to, the Club Notice Board which is situated between the accessible toilet and the bar or our website.
+4.1 NOTICE BOARD All notices, the course, the declaration sheet and results will be displayed on, or adjacent to, the Club Notice Board which is situated between the accessible toilet and the bar or our website.

-Other than shorten course signals, will be displayed from the Committee Boat which will fly the WLYC burgee for identification.
+4.2 FLAG SIGNALS, other than shorten course signals, will be displayed from the Committee Boat which will fly the WLYC burgee for identification.

-The race committee reserves the right to alter, amend or add to these Sailing Instructions by notice posted on the Club Notice Board not later than 20 minutes before the start of any race.
+4.3 ALTERATIONS TO INSTRUCTIONS The race committee reserves the right to alter, amend or add to these Sailing Instructions by notice posted on the Club Notice Board not later than 20 minutes before the start of any race.
 Any change in the schedule of races will be posted on the Club Notice Board at least five days before it will take effect.
 Competitors will be responsible for acquainting themselves with any such amendments, etc.

 5 COURSE AND NUMBER OF LAPS

-If a displayed course is amended shortly before the start of a race to which it applies, attention will be drawn to the amendment by displaying code flag ‘C’ accompanied by two sound signals.
+5.2 CHANGE OF COURSE If a displayed course is amended shortly before the start of a race to which it applies, attention will be drawn to the amendment by displaying code flag ‘C’ accompanied by two sound signals.

-The area of the lake to the north east of an imaginary line between the slipway on the north west shore and the end of the breakwater (extending from the Promenade opposite) is sometimes out of bounds, and the line bounding this area will rank as an obstruction.
+5.3 OUT OF BOUNDS The area of the lake to the north east of an imaginary line between the slipway on the north west shore and the end of the breakwater (extending from the Promenade opposite) is sometimes out of bounds, and the line bounding this area will rank as an obstruction.
 However, provided there are no ski / power boats on the lake, at the sole discretion of the OoD the area may be used

-The Southport Belle and other craft operated by The Lake Licensee shall be regarded as a vessel restricted in her ability to manoeuvre and as such dinghies shall keep out of her way.
+5.5 VESSELS RESTRICTED IN THEIR ABILITY TO MANOEUVRE The Southport Belle and other craft operated by The Lake Licensee shall be regarded as a vessel restricted in her ability to manoeuvre and as such dinghies shall keep out of her way.

 6 STARTING